 Dedicated review sites like Yelp and Angie’s List aren’t the only places where you will find reviews of your business.
 Search king Google, for instance, allows reviews for any business online.
-Companies that have reviews (appearing as a star rating) will appear at the top of the results such as business's listed in Google Maps.
+Companies that have reviews (appearing as a star rating) will appear at the top of the results such as businesses listed in Google Maps.
 Social media giants Facebook & Foursquare includes a reviews feature with every business profile and there are review sites that are industry-specific, like GrubHub or Cars.com.
 So there are many venues for reputation management that can affect how customers perceive your business.

-Here are a few review sites to pay attention to if your are in any of these industries, but keep in mind that all online businesses need to incorporate Facebook, Google & Yelp into their reputation management strategy:
+Here are a few review sites to pay attention to if your are in any of these industries, but keep in mind that all businesses need to incorporate Facebook, Google & Yelp into their online reputation management strategy:

 - Restaurants = GrubHub, Zomato, Eat24 and more listed here

 - Auto = Edmunds, Car & Driver, Motor Trend and more here

 - Legal = Attorneys Lawyer, Avvo, LawZam and more review sites here

 - Medical = WebMD, RateMDs, Healthgrades and more doctor review sites here

 - Home Improvement = Angieslist, HomeAdvisor, Networx and more listed here broken down more specifically